locomotivemtl/charcoal-app/README.md

 Charcoal App
 ============

-`Charcoal\App` is a framework to create _Charcoal_ applications with **Slim**.
+`Charcoal\App` is a framework to create _Charcoal_ applications with **Slim 3**.
 It is actually a small layer on top of Slim to load the proper routes / controllers and middlewares from a configuration file.

 [![Build Status](https://travis-ci.org/locomotivemtl/charcoal-app.svg?branch=master)](https://travis-ci.org/locomotivemtl/charcoal-app)